Clay-Ferguson/quantizr/docs/user-guide/uploading/index.md

 When uploading from a URL you can leave the checkbox labeled "Store a copy on this server" unchecked and this will save only the URL of the external file, rather than uploading it.
 This is useful if you don't want to load a file directly into your Quanta storage (consuming some of your quota), but would rather leave it as a link external to your personal storage space.

-Files can be uploaded either to the Quanta database or to IPFS.
-There's a checkbox on the Upload Dialog that lets you specify whether you want the file saved to IPFS or not, and if unchecked files are saved into the Quanta server database.

-This is only available when the admin has configured the server to use IPFS, and may not be available on all instances.

 # Account Quotas

 Each user account is allotted a specific amount of storage space (quota) which controls how much data they're allowed to upload.
-The platform will automatically deduct from your quota any time you upload a file to the DB, or to IPFS, or "IPFS pin" pre-existing content from IPFS.
+The platform will automatically deduct from your quota any time you upload a file to the DB.

-This means Quanta can effectively function as an `IPFS Pinning Service`

 # Tips